Network Topology and Communication-Computation Tradeoffs in Decentralized Optimization: Averaging and Optimization Over Directed graphs

-Under this assumption, it turns out that average consensus is indeed possible and may be accomplished via the following iteration, initialized at an arbitrary \an{$x^0$ and $y^0 = \1$.} This is known as the {\em Push Sum} iteration; it was introduced in \cite{kempe03}, and studied recently in~\cite{benezit, dominguez}.
+Under this assumption, it turns out that average consensus is indeed possible and may be accomplished via the following iteration, initialized at an arbitrary $x^0$ and $y^0 = \1$. \an{This is known as the {\em Push-Sum} iteration; it was introduced in \cite{kempe03}, where its correctness was shown for a fully-connected graph (allowing only pairwise communications), while it was extended to arbitary strongly connected graphs in~\cite{benezit}.
+In~\cite{dominguez-energy} the push-sum was applied to address distributed energy resources over a static directed graph, with a more recent extensions including imperfect communications such as those with delays in~\cite{hadjicostis2014average} and with packet drops~\cite{hadjicostis2016robust}.}

+\ao{On an intuitive level, the update of the variables $x_i^k$ does not lead to consensus because of the lack of doubly stochasticity.
+Instead, at each time $k$, each $x_i^k$ is some linear combination of $x_j^k$ where $j$ runs over a large enough neighborhood of $i$.
+The main idea of Push-Sum is that an identical iteration started at the all-ones vector (i.e., the update for $y_i^k$) allows the algorithm to estimate the {\em weights} of that linear combination.
+Once these weights are known, average consensus can be achieved via rescaling.
+Indeed, we will show later how a decentralized algorithm can use both $x_i^k$ and $y_i^k$ to achieve average consensus.}

-The name Push Sum derives from the nature of the distributed implementation of Eq. (\ref{pushsum}).
+The name Push-Sum derives from the nature of the decentralized implementation of Eq.~(\ref{pushsum}).
 Observe that Eq.~\eqref{pushsum} may be implemented with one-directional communication.
 Specifically, every node $i$ transmits (or broadcasts) the values $x_i^k / \dout_i$ and $y_i^k / \dout_i$ to its out-neighbors.
 After these transmissions, each node has the information it needs to perform the update~\eqref{pushsum}, which involves \emph{summing} the \emph{pushed} values.
 In contrast, the algorithms for undirected graphs described in the previous sections required that each node $i$ send a message to all of its neighbors \emph{and} receive a message from each neighbor.
-Protocols of this sort are known as ``push-pull'' in the distributed computing literature because the transmission of a message from node $i$ to node $j$ (the ``push'') implies that $i$ also expects to receive a message from $j$ (the ``pull'').
+Protocols of this sort are known as ``push-pull'' in the decentralized computing literature because the transmission of a message from node $i$ to node $j$ (the ``push'') implies that $i$ also expects to receive a message from $j$ (the ``pull'').

 Our next theorem, which is the main result of this subsection, tells us that Push-Sum works.
 For this result, we define matrices $A^k$ as follows: